Printer-friendly Information Sheet.

 Applications must be made via email to email@example.com.

-Interviews, if required, will be conducted between 3 May 2021 (Monday) to 7 May 2021 (Friday).
-All shortlisted applicants will be notified of the result of their application via email by Friday, 28 May 2021.
+Application will open in July 2022 and closes in September 2022.
+Interviews, if required, will be conducted between 27 Sep 2022 (Tuesday) to 30 Sep 2022 (Friday).
+All applicants shortlisted for interviews will be notified of the result of their application via email by Monday 10 Oct 2022.

 Please direct all enquiries to firstname.lastname@example.org.